chrisjsewell/aiida-install/README.md

 pip check
 ```

-When first calling `verdi` you may note that it will error.
+When first calling `verdi` you may note that it may error.

 ```
 verdi